 Razor groaned.
 "I wish he'd shut that blabber beak of his.
 Uggh!"

 "Alright, I'm gonna make a break for it over there."
-T-Bone scurried across the balcony.
+T-Bone scurried across the catwalk.
 "I've got something that might take him out of commission."

 Mal perked up upon seeing T-Bone.
 "There he is!"
-He aimed the cannon up at the balcony.
+He aimed the cannon up at the catwalk.

 As Mal's targeting reticule zeroed in on T-Bone, the onboard computer system started to glitch.
 The reticule went haywire and static filled the screens.
 The infrared system failed and all of the sensors gave errant readings.
 Razor stayed crouched behind a large metal pillar, continuing to tweak the buttons on his Glovatrix.